geese/dazzling_cobra_hw7/README.md

 Simulates a portion of control software for a vehicle.
 Takes a sequence of values for the switches and gear shift.

-    dazzling_cobra_mod1_hw3.py - Logic of the control software.
+    dazzling_cobra_mod1_hw3.py - Logic of the control software which determines which door(s) opens (if any).

-    dazzling_cobra_mod2_hw3.py - Tests the logic from dazzling_cobra_mod1_hw3.py using an imported csv file.
+    dazzling_cobra_mod2_hw3.py - Tests the logic from dazzling_cobra_mod1_hw3.py using an imported csv file and displays the values of the switches and gear shift as well as which door(s) open (if any).

 Converts a zipcode into a barcode based on the check digit (number which makes the sum of 5 numbers a multiple of 10